Boxing: Contemporary boxing

-The modern sport arose from illegal venues and outlawed prizefighting and has become a multibillion-dollar commercial enterprise.
+Mike Tyson was the star boxer of the 1980s.
+Boxing has become a multibillion-dollar commercial enterprise.
 A majority of young talent still comes from poverty-stricken areas around the world.
 Places like Mexico, Africa, South America, and Eastern Europe prove to be filled with young aspiring athletes who wish to become the future of boxing.
-Even in the U.S., places like the inner cities of New York, and Chicago have given rise to promising young talent.
+Even in the U.S., places like the inner cities of New York and Chicago have produced promising young talent.
 According to Rubin, "boxing lost its appeal with the American middle class, and most of who boxes in modern America come from the streets and are street fighters".

 Rules

 The Marquess of Queensberry Rules have been the general rules governing modern boxing since their publication in 1867.

 A boxing match typically consists of a determined number of three-minute rounds, a total of up to 9 to 12 rounds with a minute spent between each round with the fighters resting in their assigned corners and receiving advice and attention from their coach and staff.
 The fight is controlled by a referee who works within the ring to judge and control the conduct of the fighters, rule on their ability to fight safely, count knocked-down fighters, and rule on fouls.

 Up to three judges are typically present at ringside to score the bout and assign points to the boxers, based on punches and elbows that connect, defense, knockdowns, hugging and other, more subjective, measures.
 Because of the open-ended style of boxing judging, many fights have controversial results, in which one or both fighters believe they have been "robbed" or unfairly denied a victory.
 Each fighter has an assigned corner of the ring, where their coach, as well as one or more "seconds" may administer to the fighter at the beginning of the fight and between rounds.
 Each boxer enters into the ring from their assigned corners at the beginning of each round and must cease fighting and return to their corner at the signalled end of each round.